kleb/nasarb/funit/trunk/README.txt

 into valid Fortran code, create a test runner program, compile everything, and run the tests, viz,

- parsing gas_physics.fun
- computing dependencies
- locating associated source files and sorting for compilation g95 -o TestRunner gas_physics.f90 \
+  expanding test suite: gas_physics... done. locating associated source files and sorting for compilation (cd .; g95   -c gas_physics_fun.f90)
-   gas_physics_fun.f90 \
-   TestRunner.f90
+  (cd .; g95   -c TestRunner.f90)
+  g95  -o TestRunner gas_physics.o gas_physics_fun.o TestRunner.o

   gas_physics test suite:
   Passed 2 of 2 possible asserts comprising 1 of 1 tests.

 This and other examples come with the FUnit distribution in the
 <tt>examples</tt> directory.
 There is also an emacs mode in